geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 You will create this identity mismatch situation by first creating a user account for Scotty Heyward in Microsoft 365 that references the onmicrosoft.com domain.
 You will then create an on-premises user account and mailbox for Scotty in Adatum’s local Exchange Server that references the CustomDomain.us domain.

-By purposely creating this mismatch scenario, you will then learn how to use Soft Matching to troubleshoot the problem in the next exercise.
+By purposely creating this mismatch scenario, you will learn how to use Soft Matching to troubleshoot the problem in the next exercise.

 ‎This task resumes from the prior task, where you logged into the Domain Controller VM as **Holly@XXYYZZa.CustomDomain.us.**